davatorium/rofi/doc/rofi-manpage.markdown

   Set the key combination to display a {mode} in daemon mode.

       rofi -key-run F12
       rofi -key-ssh control+shift+s
       rofi -key-window mod1+Tab

 `-dmenu`

   Run **rofi** in dmenu mode.
-Allowing it to be used for user interaction in scripts.
+This allows for interactive scripts.

-  In `dmenu` mode, **rofi** will read input from STDIN, and will output to STDOUT by default.
+  In `dmenu` mode, **rofi** reads from STDIN, and output to STDOUT.

-  Example to let the user choose between three pre-defined options:
+  A simple example, display 3 pre-defined options:

         echo -e "Option #1\nOption #2\nOption #3" | rofi -dmenu